 With an overwhelming percentage of consumers preferring cashless payments on the global scale, how are these numbers showing up in individual countries?
 According to a recent survey of adults throughout the US., UK. and Australia, 71% of consumers wanted unattended terminals to accept both bankcard and cash payments.
 Out of those surveyed, a considerable number showed a willingness to use wearable devices or digital wallets at these locations.
 In other parts of the world cashless trends were showing up as early as 2015.
-The Ministry of Economy, Trade and Industry in South Korea reported more than 80% of the total amount of transactions made in that country were cashless.
+The Ministry of Economy, Trade, and Industry in South Korea reported more than 80% of the total amount of transactions made in that country were cashless.
 In that same year, China and Canada showed increasing rates of cashless transactions of 60% and 55%.
-Although the growing preference for digital payments continues to rise the US, UK and Australia, it’s interesting to note that there is a significant amount of countries that still prefer the use and exchange of cash.
-This only strengthens our claim that each country’s consumers are relating differently towards cashless transactions.
-To help us understand which countries are driving the cashless trends, and the road blocks preventing countries from moving toward a cashless society, let’s look at the major countries individually:
+Although the growing preference for digital payments continues to rise in the US, UK, and Australia, it’s interesting to note that there is a significant amount of countries that still prefer the use and exchange of cash.
+This only strengthens our claim that each country’s consumers are relating differently to cashless transactions.
+To help us understand which countries are driving the cashless trends, and the roadblocks preventing countries from moving toward a cashless society, let’s look at the major countries individually:

 The American response to the cashless wave

 It’s always been obvious; the love Americans show for their sacred credit cards.
 With that, the long-lived saying ‘Cash is King’ has quickly become increasingly redundant.
-Throughout the United States the use of cash is dramatically declining, with the consumer transaction share dropping from 32% in 2015 to 26% in 2018.
+Throughout the United States, the use of cash is dramatically declining, with the consumer transaction share dropping from 32% in 2015 to 26% in 2018.
 As cash transactions drop, the US is showing high receptivity to cashless payments.
 When given the choice, consumers show an increasing preference for cashless payments, using a variety of cards and apps.
 Mastercard reported a 40% jump in contactless payments during Q1/2020 due to Covid-19 in the United States alone.
 Included in these payment preferences were tap-to-pay and mobile pay.

 Businesses that are using unattended, automated machines to provide consumers with a cashless alternative to paying with cash have seen a significant increase in sales.
-In America, the kiosk market alone, was valued at $23.94 billion USD in 2019.
+In America, the kiosk market alone was valued at $23.94 billion USD in 2019.
 And with the coronavirus encouraging cashless behavior, the unattended market’s unique solution has only strengthened.
-With a variety of technologies, restaurants, shops, malls and even government services, can replace standard in-store and person-to-person transactions with vending and kiosk food sales.
-Consumers can function as their own cashier, by handling purchases themselves.
-With solutions such as QR codes and smartphone transactions, consumers can leave their wallets at home and pay directly through their phone.
+With a variety of technologies, restaurants, shops, malls, and even government services, can replace standard in-store and person-to-person transactions with vending and kiosk food sales.
+Consumers can function as their own cashiers, by handling purchases themselves.
+With solutions such as QR codes and smartphone transactions, consumers can leave their wallets at home and pay directly through their phones.
 The ways consumers can pay are endless, including Apple wallet, scan and pay PayPal QR codes, as well as gift cards, and traditional payments through credit and debit cards.

 With cashless advancements continuing to emerge, self-services are rapidly growing across the region, one study shows.
 Most obvious is the demand within the retail, healthcare, entertainment, and travel markets.
 These businesses have needed to adapt, finding new ways to provide the same products and services without salespeople and customer service representatives.
-With vending machines and kiosks, these sectors can continue running while offering consumers with an improved, convenient, and hygienic service.
+With vending machines and kiosks, these sectors can continue running while offering consumers an improved, convenient, and hygienic service.

 Included in the support of non-cash transactions is the growing trend of mobile payments.
 Across the U.S. 51% of people are adopting mobile wallets for transactions, like Apple Pay tap-to-go payments, and e-wallets.
 As adoption rates continue to rise, it’s quite possible that the growing demand for self-service and cashless services and transactions will eventually become the new standard.

-Canada’s acceptance to the digital era
+Canada’s acceptance of the digital era

 Similar to their American neighbors, Canadians are also proving a willingness to move towards a cashless economy.
-Over the years there has a been a noticeable decline in cash transactions, reports the Bank of Canada, both in the total number of transactions as well as their value.
+Over the years there has been a noticeable decline in cash transactions, reports the Bank of Canada, both in the total number of transactions as well as their value.

 When it comes to non-cash transactions, credit cards are an increasingly common payment method for Canadians.
 Surveys showed credit cards were the payment of choice for retail transactions by 39% and 56 % of the total value of goods and services purchased.
 With the highest penetrations of card-based payments in the world, more than 70% of personal purchases made in Canada are card-based.
 But this plastic consumer favorite isn’t the only rising digital payment.
-After a recent study by Visa, statistics show that 83% of Canadians have a smartphone, used for online shopping, in-store payments and online banking.
+After a recent study by Visa, statistics show that 83% of Canadians have a smartphone, used for online shopping, in-store payments, and online banking.
 With a significant majority of the population using smartphones, it comes as no surprise that when looking at retail e-commerce, a full 25% of transactions are conducted through mobile devices.
-It’s understandable, that as the number of smartphone users rise, those same users would turn to their phones to manage their services and transactions.
+It’s understandable, that as the number of smartphone users rises, those same users would turn to their phones to manage their services and transactions.

 Over the years there has been a noticeable shift in Canada towards digital payments.
 Back in 2017, Canada was reported the number 1 most cashless country in the world.
-Nearly 73% of the total transaction volume in Canada at the end of 2019 was electronic, reported CTV News.
+Nearly 73% of the total transaction volume in Canada at the end of 2019 was electronic, reported CTV news.
 But with the outbreak of Covid-19 that continues to spread and affect populations around the world, it’s obvious that consumers have shown an increased adoption and acceptance.
 According to Payments Canada data released in mid-May, 62% of Canadians reported using less cash and 42% had avoided shopping at places that don’t accept contactless payments.
 61.3 million e-transfers took place in April and first-time users increased by 43% since mid-March.

 Numbers don’t lie and it’s clear from these that Canadians are consistently opting for cashless transactions in place of cash.
 Nonetheless, cash isn’t completely redundant.
 The Bank of Canada still found cash to have its redeeming qualities.
 Regarded as easy to use and low in cost, Canadians still hold cash as the secure and nearly universally accepted payment option.
 When considering the payment options for small transactions like a cup of coffee or food sales of small baked goods, Canadians preferred to pay with cash.
 In fact, Canadians consistently choose cash as their payment choice specifically for the lower value transactions.
 “The lower the value, the more likely it is the buyer will choose cash,” reports the Bank of Canada.

 In conjunction with the countrywide shift toward cashless transactions, even smaller sectors, such as the vending and unattended markets are finding ways to supply consumers with easier payment options.
 The vending sector in Canada, though small in size, hasn’t held them back.
-On the contrary, Canada has managed to make technological advances, above other countries in race towards a cashless economy.
-Changes such as upgrading machines with integrative LCD screens and added digital payment options have been made to vending machines, enhancing consumer convenience, and simplifying the ordering process.
+On the contrary, Canada has managed to make technological advances, above other countries in the race toward a cashless economy.
+Changes such as upgrading machines with integrative LCD screens and adding digital payment options have been made to vending machines, enhancing consumer convenience, and simplifying the ordering process.

 Mexico’s slow and steady climb

 Changing its citizens’ behavior is a challenging one, especially as customers and merchants in Mexico are accustomed to paying each other in cash.
 That’s not to say that the Mexican government hasn’t made efforts to push their country forward.
-Last year, the central bank launched their new digital payment platform – CoDi, short for Cobros Digitales (Digital Charges).
-The platform’s goal was to allows merchants and consumers to handle transactions leveraging the QR payment code technology to allow real-time consumer-to-consumer and consumer-to-business payments.
+Last year, the central bank launched its new digital payment platform – CoDi, short for Cobros Digitales (Digital Charges).
+The platform’s goal was to allow merchants and consumers to handle transactions leveraging the QR payment code technology to allow real-time consumer-to-consumer and consumer-to-business payments.